Tom Holland: In the media

 Nadia Khomami of The Guardian said that Holland's "cheeky British charm, vulnerability and wit" has made him the object of infatuation on the internet.
 Jonathan Dean of The Sunday Times considered him to be "poised and professional, but also so confident and personable" and took note of his maturity "despite boyish wiriness".
 German actor Sönke Möhring, his co-star from The Impossible, similarly remarked on his professionalism, adding, "he is blessed with a deep soul [...] down to earth, very polite and a friendly kid."
 Kevin Macdonald, who directed Holland in How I Live Now, praised him as confident, "articulate and enthusiastic", and attributed Holland's success to his positive energy.
 When asked about the secret to his success, Holland said he believes in avoiding trouble and working hard.

 Holland appeared on Screen Internationals "UK Stars of Tomorrow – 2012", and The Hollywood Reporters "Next Gen 2015", a list of promising newcomers in film.
 In 2019, he featured on Forbes "30 Under 30 Europe", a list of influential people under 30 years, and Insider Inc.'s "45 young stars who will one day rule Hollywood".
 After appearing on Glamours "Hot, Young & British Actors 2020", he was named among the best actors under 30 by Tuko, and Complex Networks in 2021.
 In the former listing, Ryan Mutuku described him as "a darling to the English media" because of his openness and willingness to also give interviews not related to film promotions.
 Calling him "his generation's biggest leading man" in 2021, GQs Oliver Franklin-Wallis wrote, "Holland has ascended to a tier of stardom few actors ever reach, and rarely so young".
 Variety editors Brent Lang and Rebecca Rubin reported in December 2021 that after the success of the Spider-Man films, Holland could become a top-paid actor in the future.
 They noted the current lack of young leading men in Hollywood and saw Holland's potential to herald a new generation of successful actors.
-Holland is one of the highest-grossing film actors in the world; his films as a lead have grossed more than $9.9 billion worldwide according to The Numbers.